wechto/paper/README.md

 SPACE: We propose an iterative policy optimization algorithm that alternates between maximizing expected return on the task, minimizing distance to the baseline policy, and projecting the policy onto the constraint satisfying set.

+:curly_loop: [Conservative and Adaptive Penalty for Model-Based Safe Reinforcement Learning](https://arxiv.org/pdf/2112.07701.pdf) :volcano: :fire:

+We propose Conservative and Adaptive Penalty (CAP), a model-based safe RL framework that accounts for potential modeling errors by capturing model uncertainty and adaptively exploiting it to balance the reward and the cost objectives.